top of page

 As children move toward the pre-teen/teen years, parental leadership needs to include more guidance and less authoritative leadership.
 The question, What do you think you need to do now?” sends a message to an older child that their parent(s):

-• recognize that they are in the process maturing.
+• recognize that they are in the process of maturing.

 • are open to listening to their suggestions.